MoamenSoroor/hangfire-demo/README.md

 There are different types of jobs in Hangfire, such as:

 * __Fire-and-forget jobs__:
-These are executed only once and almost immediately after creation23.
+These are executed only once and almost immediately after creation.
 * __Delayed jobs__:
-These are executed only once, but not immediately, after a specific time interval23.
+These are executed only once, but not immediately, after a specific time interval.
 * __Recurring jobs__:
-These are executed many times on the specified CRON schedule23.
+These are executed many times on the specified CRON schedule.
 * __Continuations__:
-These are executed when their parent job has been finished2.
+These are executed when their parent job has been finished.